A-Frame Chicken Coop – A great self-cleaning coop for your chooks!

 You can change the design, add wheels to it so you can move it easily during cleaning.

 When planning your A-frame chicken coop, be sure to consider the base.
 Attaching a 1-inch hardware cloth will help make your coop self-cleaning, as all chicken droppings and debris will fall through to the ground.
-This will make cleaning and maintenance much easier, and keep your chickens healthy and happy.
+This will make cleaning and maintenance much easier, and keep your chickens healthy and comfortable.

 Would you also consider this A-frame chicken coop if you want to raise chickens in your backyard?